PierreIsCoding/sdiy/Quantizer/README.md

 - A "Sample and Hold" mode.
 When a jack is inserted into the clock input the device goes automatically into S&H mode.
 In this mode the quantizer only outputs a new quantized value after receiving the next clock pulse.
 - Add glide to the output cv.
 - Change on the fly how the module receives bipolar and unipolar input cv-signals.
-- The leds represent piano keys.
+- The leds represent piano keys.-
--

 ## Files
 - Files for etching this project on a single board and single layer.